Abugedle/My-Portfolio/README.md

 ## Welcome to my **GitHub Portfolio**!
 I am a **multidisciplinary professional** with expertise in **Data Analytics, Business & Accounting, Project Management, Education, and Fine Art**.
-This blend of experiences shapes my ability to deliver **data-driven insights, practical business solutions, and creative storytelling** in the digital world.
+This blend of experiences shapes my ability to deliver **data-driven insights, practical business solutions and creative storytelling** in the digital world.

 ---